Russell P. Hughes: Perfluorocarbene Complexes

 In 2005, through an inner-sphere reduction reaction of perfluoroalkyl ligands Hughes and coworkers provided a novel and useful route to difluorocarbene and perfluoroalkylidene complexes.
 This was followed in 2007 by the synthesis of the first, and so far, the only, example of a carbene ligand bearing two strongly electron withdrawing perfluoroalkyl groups.

-The Simplest Fluorocarbon as Ligand
+= Complex of fluoromethyne

-In 2006, Hughes and coworkers showed that even the simplest possible fluorocarbon fragment, CF, stabilized by a triple bond to molybdenum, could be prepared by reduction of a Mo-trifluoromethyl complex.
+In 2006, Hughes and coworkers prepared a complex of CF by reduction of a Mo-trifluoromethyl complex.